Ktor 3.0.0-rc-1 Help

 To dockerize the application, we'll use multi-stage builds:

-• Then, the generated distribution will be run in the environment created based on the openjdk image.
+3. Finally, the generated distribution will be run in the environment created based on the JDK image.

 In the root folder of the project, create a file named Dockerfile with the following contents:

-The second stage of the build works in the following way:
+The third stage of the build works in the following way:

-• Indicates what image is going to be used (openjdk in this case).
+• Indicates what image is going to be used.

 • Specifies the exposed port (this does not automatically expose the port, which is done when running the container).